 Granola & Chocolate Trail Mix: Combine raisins, M&Ms, broken-up granola bars, banana chips and mini marshmallows for a mix with kid appeal.

-Aged Cheddar and Apple Dip: Celery stalks are extra delicious with a creamy and crunchy dip of cheddar, cream cheese, sour cream and Worcestershire with diced apple.
+Aged Cheddar Cheese and Apple Dip: Celery stalks are extra delicious with a creamy and crunchy dip of cheddar, cream cheese, sour cream and Worcestershire with diced apple.

 Grilled Portobello Sandwich with Cheese & Green Onion Mayo: For a more substantial snack, pack this vegetarian sandwich of portobello mushrooms and your favourite flavourful cheese.